Whatever Type of Air Chiller,

 The evaporator in a chiller is usual a barrel where heat is exchanged.
 The refrigerant, in the form of a mixture of saturated liquid and vapor, travels through the evaporator tubing.
-As it absorbs heat from the process water to be chilled, refrigerant boils off at the evaporator outlet that connected to the compressor inlet.
+As it absorbs heat from the process water to be chilled, the refrigerant boils off at the evaporator outlet that connected to the compressor inlet.

 The compressor in an air chiller is the source of the refrigeration force.
 It creates pressure difference so as to drive the refrigerant along with the system.

 The compressor draws the overheated refrigerant from the evaporator and compresses it into a smaller space, putting it under high pressure and heat.

 Though there are several designs of chiller compressors, scroll, screw, and reciprocating types of compressors are most commonly used.

 Every type has its advantages and disadvantages.
 It is connected either internally or externally to an electrical motor that provides it driving force.